 Mad about Brock Turner's sentence?
-Too bad
+It's not uncommon

 As with Turner, their age, clean record and community support -- athletic privilege by another name -- tend to weigh heavily in their favor.

-Sporadic studies have attempted to qualify this claim with little empirical satisfaction.
-An oft-repeated finding that athletes are significantly less likely to be convicted than the general population applies to college and professional athletes.
-It's from a 1997 study of 217 criminal complaints published in Sociology of Sport Journal.
+Studies have attempted to prove this claim with little empirical satisfaction.
+One frequently cited study found that athletes, college and professional, are significantly less likely to be convicted than the general population.
+It was published in Sociology of Sport Journal in 1997, based on the study of 217 criminal complaints.
+Since then, there has been no meaningful, long-term research on the topic.

 Former Philadelphia prosecutor Jennifer Long, chief executive officer of AEquitas: The Prosecutors' Resource on Violence Against Women, said she has no reason to believe much has changed, especially in cases of one person's word against another.